devcontainers/spec/README.md

 You may also review proposed references in the [proposals folder](https://github.com/devcontainers/spec/tree/main/proposals).

+Images used in this repo will be contained in the [images folder](/images).
+The icon for the [devcontainers org](https://github.com/devcontainers) is from the [Fluent icon library](https://github.com/microsoft/fluentui-system-icons/blob/master/assets/Cube/SVG/ic_fluent_cube_32_filled.svg).

 ## Contributing and Feedback

 If you are interested in contributing, please check out the [How to Contribute](contributing.md) document.